Here is the first technical high performance daypack made from organic canvas!

 Phone in outer upper pocket since need to have easy access when getting a call.

 After testing many backpacks over the years I came to the conclusion there is a certain size that is the most efficient being not to small or too large.
-I want enough room to stuff extra clothing and maybe also foraging things I find along the way.
+I want enough room to stuff extra clothing and maybe also foraging things I find along

 This pack works for the city as well as the trail.